 The fourth song on John Lennon’s 1973 album Mind Games was a heartfelt song featuring a rare falsetto lead vocal.

-The song’s lyrical theme was one which recurred in several songs on the album: the idea of two parts creating a whole, often allegories for Lennon’s then-faltering marriage to Yoko Ono.
+The song’s lyrical theme recurred in several songs on the album: the idea of two parts creating a whole, often allegories for Lennon’s then-faltering marriage to Yoko Ono.
 Interestingly, it was Ono who suggested to Lennon that he sing the song outside his normal range.

 Well, that’s just a concept of life, you know.
 How to live life.
 It was Yoko’s idea for me to sing it all falsetto.